seanbreckenridge/exobrain/src/content/notes/programming/advice/beginner.md

 [Eloquent JavaScript](https://eloquentjavascript.net/) is free pretty good.

 Otherwise, to get a general understanding of programming and problem solving in general, the [CS50 Harvard course](https://www.youtube.com/watch?v=y62zj9ozPOM&list=PLhQjrBD2T3828ZVcVzEIhsHVgjANGZveu) is great.
-The [CS50 Beyond](https://www.youtube.com/playlist?list=PLhQjrBD2T381Q6R1jRxgXknYO7VuTYPBI) course is also worth a mention (goes over more concepts, web programming, `git`, `SQL`, React)
+The [CS50 Beyond](https://www.youtube.com/playlist?list=PLhQjrBD2T381Q6R1jRxgXknYO7VuTYPBI) course is also worth a mention (goes over more concepts, web programming, `git`, `SQL`, React).
+The [missing semester](https://missing.csail.mit.edu/) also goes over a bunch of terminal/shell information that is useful.

 For webdev, the quality may vary from project to project, but [freecodecamp](https://www.freecodecamp.org/) and [theodinproject](https://www.theodinproject.com/) are worth a mention.